-|mid February||end of semester|
+|Mid-February||end of semester|

 You can find more details about the application process here.

-|Jan – 15 Nov (15 Oct – visa students)||you are nominated by your home university|
+|Jan – September/October||you are nominated by your home university|

-|Jan – 15 Nov (15 Oct – visa students)||after being nominated by your home coordinator, fill in the online application sent to your email|
+|Jan – September/October||after being nominated by your university coordinator, fill in the online application sent to your e-mail|

-|February – 1 Dec (1 Nov - visa students)||upload application documents (signed)|
+|February – November||upload application documents (signed)|

-|February – January||your learning agreement is approved|
+|February – January||your Learning Agreement is approved|

-|February – January||you will receive an acceptance letter by email (visa students also documents for visa application by post)|
+|February – January||you will receive an acceptance letter by e-mail (visa students also receive documents for visa application by post)|

-|late November – early February||you will receive information e-mails with further instructions (online course registration, accommodation, Orientation Week)|
+|November – early February||you will receive information e-mails with further instructions (online course registration, Accommodation and Orientation Week)|

 |February||you will finally arrive in Brno|